The Foundation of How We Do Business

 Customers, partners, neighbours, colleagues and suppliers – our relationships with Indigenous communities are diverse.
 Whatever the relationship, our Indigenous partners can count on us for respect, transparency and trust.

 In fact, building and sustaining these relationships has become a hallmark of our business.
-We have more than 40 joint-venture partnerships, memorandums of understanding and other partnerships with Indigenous communities – some lasting decades.
+Globally, we have more than 40 joint-venture partnerships, memorandums of understanding and other partnerships with Indigenous communities – some lasting decades.
 But we’re never content with the status quo, and we continue to pioneer new, collaborative models for Indigenous partnerships.

-The ATCO Reconciliation Aciton Plan
+The ATCO Innovate Reconciliation Action Plan

 As part of our commitment to building and sustaining long lasting relationships with Aboriginal and Torres Strait Islander peoples.
-ATCO has launched the company’s inaugural Reconciliation Action Plan.

 ATCO has a number of global partnerships with Indigenous communities, but here in Australia we recognise that we are only at the beginning of our reconciliation journey.